graham33/ifit-strava/README.md

 and a refresh token that can be used to get a new access token. ifit-strava saves these tokens in `config/token.yaml` and will automatically refresh your access token when next invoked if it has expired.
-You should keep these tokens safe (as you should your client credentials) so **be careful checkng these into git**.
+You should keep these tokens safe (as you should your client credentials) so **be careful checking these into git**.
 I use [git-crypt] to make this easy.

 ## Issues/TODO